Frequently Asked Questions

 No. This authority does not target American whistleblower activity or constitutionally protected activity.
 The E.O. defines misappropriation to be the “taking or obtaining by improper means, without permission or consent, or under false pretenses.”
 Importantly, to be eligible for sanctions under this provision, an individual or entity must not only “misappropriate” information, but it must also do so with the purpose or effect of interfering with or undermining election processes or institutions.

-GL 1A authorizes transactions with the Federal Security Service (a.k.a.
+GL 1Bauthorizes transactions and activities with the Federal Security Service (a.k.a.
 Federalnaya Sluzhba Bezopasnosti) (a.k.a.
 FSB) that are necessary and ordinarily incident to requesting, receiving, utilizing, paying for, or dealing in certain licenses and authorizations for the importation, distribution, or use of certain information technology products in the Russian Federation.
-It also authorizes transactions necessary and ordinarily incident to compliance with rules and regulations administered by, and certain actions or investigations involving, the FSB.
+It also authorizes transactions and activities necessary and ordinarily incident to compliance with rules and regulations administered by, and certain actions or investigations involving, the Federal Security Service.

-This general license does not authorize U.S. persons to engage in transactions with the FSB except for the limited purposes described above, nor does it authorize the exportation, reexportation, or provision of any goods, technology, or services to the Crimea region of Ukraine.
+This general license does not authorize U.S. persons to engage in transactions and activities with the Federal Security Service, except for the limited purposes described above, nor does it authorize the exportation, reexportation, or provision of any goods, technology, or services to the Crimea region of Ukraine.

-GL 1A only authorizes certain transactions with the FSB acting in its administrative and law enforcement capacities.
+GL 1B only authorizes certain transactions and activities with the Federal Security Service acting in its administrative and law enforcement capacities.
 The GL was issued in order to ensure that U.S. persons engaging in certain business activities in Russia that are not otherwise prohibited are not unduly impacted.
-All other transactions involving any property subject to U.S. jurisdiction or within the possession or control of U.S. persons in which the FSB has an interest, including all other transactions directly or indirectly with the FSB, remain prohibited unless exempt or otherwise authorized by OFAC.
+All other transactions and activities involving any property subject to U.S. jurisdiction or within the possession or control of U.S. persons in which the Federal Security Service has an interest, including all other transactions and activities directly or indirectly with the Federal Security Service, remain prohibited unless exempt or otherwise authorized by OFAC.

 No, the sanctions on the FSB do not apply to transactions by U.S. persons that are ordinarily incident to travel to or from Russia, including those transactions required to enter into or exit the country (i.e., complying with Russian border control requirements).